 - a.
-Students must give their supervising radiographer an evaluation form at the beginning of their rotation.
+Students must ask their supervising radiographer to complete an online evaluation form at the end of their rotation.
+Students should use the email function in Trajecsys to send an email to the supervising radiographer as a reminder.
 Students who choose to improve their clinical skills by spending additional time in the clinical area must have their supervising radiographer complete an evaluation form. - b.
-These forms must be dated and signed by the radiographer/supervisor and must be returned/sent by the radiographer to the Clinical Coordinator's office within a two-week period.
+These forms must be completed in Trajecsys by the radiographer/supervisor within a two-week period.
+It is the student's responsibility to follow up on missing evaluations.